DTJF/libpruio/src/doc/_2_preparation.md

     make deb

-This will create the packages
+This will create the Debian packages

 - libpruio.deb containing the runtime binary and the LKM
 - libpruio-doc.deb containing HTML documentation tree
 - libpruio-examples.deb containing precompiled binaries to execute
 - libpruio-dev.deb containing the C header files and C examples
 - libpruio-bas.deb containing the FreeBASIC header files and examples
+- libpruio-lkm.deb containing the FreeBASIC header files and examples
-- python-pruio containing the Python binding and example source
+- python-pruio.deb containing the Python binding and example source

 and the auxiliary file to upload them to a PPA.
 Find the output in folder `debian/packages`.